sterling-d/Quantitative-Analysis-with-Pandas-/README.md

 # Quantitative Analysis with Pandas

+This repo determines which fund has the most investment potential.
+We are using daily returns, standard deviations, Sharpe ratios, and betas to determine the most worthwhile asset to invest in.

 ---